New Heights Academy Charter School: College Preparation

 The college curriculum and preparation differentiates New Heights Academy from most public high schools.
 OneGoal, a program focused on college graduation for urban students, is an integral part of Advisory.
-The OneGoal curriculum is implemented in all 11th and 12th grade Advisory classes, in which students explore different colleges, learn about the college application process and create their own personal post-secondary path.
-The college counselors regularly push in to Advisory classes.
-Selected students with GPAs ranging from 75-85 with excellent attendance records receive additional mentorship and support as the designated OneGoal class, beginning in 11th grade and following them through their first year of college.
+Initially, there was a single OneGoal class in 11th grade, and selected students had GPAs ranging from 75-85 and excellent attendance records.
+These students received additional mentorship and support as the designated OneGoal class, beginning in 11th grade, continuing in 12th grade and following them through their first year of college.
+Due to the success of the OneGoal program, New Heights Academy made the decision to expand it, and now the OneGoal curriculum is implemented in all 11th and 12th grade Advisory classes, in which students explore different colleges, learn about the college application process, apply to college and create their own personal post-secondary pathway.
 Teachers with several years of classroom experience and strong relationships with students are selected as OneGoal Program Directors, and they remain with their OneGoal classes for three consecutive years.

 All high school students at New Heights go on trips to visit colleges.
 In 9th grade students take day trips to visit local CUNY and private colleges, in 10th grade students visit colleges in upstate New York on an overnight trip, and during 11th grade students attend a week long, overnight, out-of-state college trip.
 As seniors students receive extensive guidance and support in applying to a total of fifteen CUNYs, SUNYs and private colleges.
 100% of New Heights seniors are accepted into college.
-Notable colleges students attend include Cornell, Barnard, University of Rochester, Boston University, RIT, Gettysburg, Wheaton, SUNY Stony Brook, SUNY Binghamton and CUNY Hunter College.
+Notable colleges students attend include Cornell, Barnard, University of Rochester, NYU, Boston University, RIT, Gettysburg, Wheaton, SUNY Stony Brook, SUNY Binghamton, CUNY Baruch College and CUNY Hunter College.